apoorva915/AI_Tutor_Bot/README.md

 ## AI Tutor Bot

-A lightweight RAG chatbot that ingests a chapter PDF, answers follow‑up questions with grounded context, and surfaces a relevant diagram with every response.
+A RAG chatbot that ingests a chapter PDF, answers follow‑up questions with grounded context, and surfaces a relevant diagram with every response.

 ### 1. Prerequisites
 - Python 3.9+